best-practice-and-impact/ons-spark/ons-spark/spark-concepts/partitions.md

 ````
 This will create multiple directories in the `rescue_by_year.parquet` directory on the file system, one for each year in the data.

 The easiest way to see this is by navigating to these directories using the file browser in HUE.
-Alternativly we can use the `subprocess` package to run lines of code through the terminal to return the contents of the `rescue_by_year.parquet` directory.
+Alternatively we can use the `subprocess` package to run lines of code through the terminal to return the contents of the `rescue_by_year.parquet` directory.
 ````{tabs}
 ```{code-tab} py
 import subprocess